joemphilips/bpay/README.md

-# bcpayserver
+# bpay

-btcpayserver as bcoin plugin
+btcpayserver as a bcoin plugin